pankaj139/system-design-interview-solutions/cdn_system_design.md

 **Bonus Challenge:**
 Design a system that allows gradual price rollout: West Coast sees new prices at 9 PM PT, East Coast at 12 AM ET, Europe at their midnight.
 How do you handle users who travel between time zones?
 How do you prevent arbitrage (buying at old price, selling at new price)?

+### 🎯 Interview Questions - Cache Invalidation & Purging

+**Beginner Level:**
+1. **Q:** "What is cache invalidation and why is it important in a CDN?"
+   - **A:** Cache invalidation removes outdated content from cache when origin content changes, ensuring users get the latest version.

+2. **Q:** "What are the different types of cache invalidation in a CDN?"
+   - **A:** TTL-based expiration, manual purging, event-driven invalidation, and real-time invalidation protocols.

+3. **Q:** "How would you handle cache invalidation when content is updated?"
+   - **A:** Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms to ensure consistency.

+**Intermediate Level:**
+4. **Q:** "How would you design cache invalidation for a CDN that needs to handle 1 billion requests per day?"
+   - **A:** Distributed invalidation protocols, event-driven cache purging, and global propagation mechanisms across multiple regions.

+5. **Q:** "What happens if your cache invalidation system goes down during peak traffic?"
+   - **A:** Fallback mechanisms, manual purging, and recovery procedures to maintain cache consistency.

+6. **Q:** "How would you handle cache invalidation for a CDN that needs to work across multiple data centers?"
+   - **A:** Cross-region invalidation protocols, event-driven cache purging, and global propagation mechanisms.

+**Advanced Level:**
+7. **Q:** "Design cache invalidation for a CDN that needs to support real-time video streaming."
+   - **A:** Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms for video content.

+8. **Q:** "How would you handle cache invalidation for a CDN that needs to support custom domains and enterprise features?"
+   - **A:** Domain-specific invalidation, enterprise cache policies, and compliance-aware cache management.

+9. **Q:** "What cache invalidation optimizations would you implement for a CDN with high throughput?"
+   - **A:** Intelligent invalidation algorithms, event-driven cache purging, and distributed invalidation protocols.

+**System Design Deep Dive:**
+10. **Q:** "How would you design cache invalidation for a CDN that needs to support custom domains and enterprise features?"
+    - **A:** Domain-specific invalidation, enterprise cache policies, and compliance-aware cache management.

 ---

 ## Section 7: Video Streaming & Adaptive Bitrate